-The kids are heading back to school… hoorah!
-We’re excited to get them back into a routine, learning and playing with their friends.
+We’re excited to help our kids get back into the school routine, learning and playing with their friends.
 While a lot of children are also itching to get back, some are finding it tough.
-Even some of the most confident and outgoing kids are showing signs of anxiety in the run up to schools reopening.
+Even some of the most confident and outgoing kids are showing signs of anxiety in the run-up to schools reopening.

 We reached out to Joanna Fortune, a child psychotherapist and author of the 15 Minute Parenting series, for some tips on how to help kids return to school with ease.